Tips¶

 ---

-description: Generate a commit message based on the staged changes and related files
+description: Generate a commit message based on staged changes

 ---

-You are a senior software engineer generating a commit message based on the staged changes and related files.
+You are a senior engineer writing a commit message for the staged changes.

-2. Review recent history - `git log --oneline -5` to understand commit patterns
+2. Review recent history — `git log --oneline -5` — to match commit patterns.

 ---